-- I Wanna Be the Guy has the Medusa heads from Castlevania (which temporarily turn you to stone and knock you backwards), as well as the Cheep Cheeps in the graveyard (which push you around randomly, usually off the cart and to your eventual death).
+- I Wanna Be the Guy has the Medusa heads from Castlevania (which temporarily turn you to stone and knock you backwards), as well as the Cheep Cheeps in the Road to the Guy's Castle (which push you around randomly, usually off the cart and to your eventual death), as well as the aforemntioned Ninja Gaiden birds in the Ghosts and Goblins section, which try to push you around into spikes or falling tombstones.
 It's worth noting that these are the only enemies in the game that don't kill you with one hit.

 - Several mooks in the Metropolis Zone in Sonic the Hedgehog 2 function as this.